SheepCommander/SheepBrain/Work/NHS Tutor Qs.md

 What concerns, if any, do you have about tutoring?
 > There's the concern of wanting to be able to help any student who comes to me and making sure they leave having been helped in one way, but I've had extensive experience helping beginners through computer science topics and I believe I'm overprepared in this aspect and ready to tutor anyone.

+---
+[^1]: Apparently this has a correct answer in the context of NHS and it is:
+  1. You learn a little bit about the student
+  2. The student shows you what they have been working on in class.
+  3. Together, you identify a clear topic to work on.
+  4. The student works through a problem or task themselves, with encouragement.